 The programs are similar but totally independent.
 The electric and gas programs have different suppliers and are on different time lines.
 You do not have to belong to one to participate in the other.

 This sounds complex.
 Is our community qualified to handle such a program?

 We have retained Independent Energy Consultants, Inc., a PUCO certified broker and aggregator of electric and natural gas, without using any taxpayer money.
-They have designed, implemented, and administered similar successful gas and electric programs that impact over 100 communities across Ohio.
+They have designed, implemented, and administered hundreds of similar successful gas and electric programs across Ohio.
 We will have their assistance and that of Constellation throughout the program.

 These FAQs help but I still have a question?